solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 ## Creating a Pipeline for Repeatable Data Prep and Model Training

-In the introduction we saw how to create Azure Machine Learning workspace in your subscription.
 In this section we will describe how to use the Azure notebooks to build repeatable data preparation and model training pipeline with explicit dependency between the two pipeline steps.

 ### Create Data Preparation Pipeline Step